jonashoen/w2g-bot-go/README.md

 ## Bot commands
 `!w2g` creates an empty watch2gether room
 `!w2g <YouTube link>` creates a watch2gether room with the provided YouTube video playing

+The bot will send the link to the created rooms in the same text channel the commands were sent.